andytudhope/StatusSeekers/README.md

 ## Instructions

+Easiest setup ever!

 First of all, make sure you have Status installed.
 The latest android builds can be found [here](http://artifacts.status.im:8081/artifactory/nightlies-local/).
 If you require an iOS TestFlight invite, please join our [chat](https://chat.status.im/) and ping me @cryptowanderer and I will add you to our list of testers.

+Once installed, open the chat with `Console` and select the `@browse` suggestion just above the keyboard input.
+Naviagte to `https://andytudhope.github.io/StatusSeekers/` and play to your heart's content.

+### Getting Set Up Locally

 Once installed, open the chat with `Console` and select the `/debug` suggestion just above the keyboard input.
 Turn debugging on.